SweetPinkMilkTea/shenzhia/README.md

 - Start `main.py` and follow any instructions that may occur (see next section)

 ## First Run

-> [!IMPORTANT]
-> Add your bot to a server and get it's and one of it's channels ID before starting `main.py`.
->
-> This server will be an "Admin-Server" with additional privileged commands.
-Make sure only trusted users are inside this server.

 > [!WARNING]
 > On the bot's first run, important files will be generated.
 > Avoid modifying code until the bot has successfully run once to avoid any unexpected behavior.